 Vision Quest Ridge Scramble Trail is a 4.1 mile moderately trafficked out and back trail located near Clearwater County, Alberta, Canada that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.

 did this hike late November and they are not kidding when they so difficulty hard. it is straight up and straight back down. walking sticks/poles would be a great idea. the view is incredible!